bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 > [!IMPORTANT]
 > All the examples in the documentation explicitly new up a `TestContext`, i.e. `using var ctx = new TestContext()`.
 If you are using the trick above and have your test class inherit from `TestContext`, you should **NOT** new up a `TestContext` in test methods also.
 >
-> Simply call the test contest's methods directly, as they are available in your test class.
+> Simply call the test context's methods directly, as they are available in your test class.
 >
 > For example, `var cut = ctx.Render(@<HelloWorld/>);`
 > becomes `var cut = Render(@<HelloWorld/>);`.